caspargross/nf-core-denovohybrid/docs/usage.md

 #### `wtdbg2`

-`Wtdbg2` is a very recent, and extremely fast long read assembler.
-It can be used to efficiently assembly large genomes.
+[_Wtdbg2_](https://github.com/ruanjue/wtdbg2) is a very recent, and extremely fast long read assembler.
+It can bei also used to assemble large genomes.
+A human genome takes about 30 CPU hours and 220Gb of memory.
 Similar to `miniasm`, `wtdbg2` is also followed by a `racon` consensus step and a short read polishing using `Pilon` if available.

 ```bash
 --mode miniasm